MetOffice/simulation-systems/source/Reviewers/nightlytesting.rst

 or the meto user has an alias defined as ``cylc_url``.
 Copy the 2nd url that appears into your browser.

-Select the suite on the left and then click the play triangle at the top.
+Suites can also be triggered without using the script.
+In the gui, select the suite on the left and then click the play triangle at the top.
 This can also be done on the command line by:

 .. code-block:: bash